-I’m asked about this a lot: How to apply for out-of-state jobs.
+I’m asked about this a lot: How to get a job in another city or state.

-It’s not easy- You need to avoid discrimination based on your location, handle complicated interview and travel schedules, and more.
-There’s a reason so many people become frustrated soon after they start applying for jobs out of state.
+You need to avoid being ruled out based on your location, handle complicated interview schedules, and more.
+There’s a reason so many people fail at getting a job before they relocate.

-This is REALLY important when looking for an out of state job.
+This is important when looking for an out-of-state job.
 Don’t cut and paste generic info into every cover letter.

 Let’s talk about the first point first.
 You need to sound 100% sure you’re moving.

 No company wants to hear that you’re tentatively thinking of moving but only if you find the perfect job.